BSA-US/dual-power-app/README.md

 ## Setup

+1. Fork the [Dual Power App github repository](https://github.com/BSA-US/dual-power-app) and clone it locally.
-1. Create a new branch:
+2. Create a new branch:
     ```sh
     git checkout -b feature/my-cool-thing
     ```
-2. Duplicate the `.env` files:
+3. Duplicate the `.env` files:
     ```sh
     cp .env.template .env
     ```
-3. Install the correct version of Node.js (this is what `.nvmrc` does)
+4. Install the correct version of Node.js using [node version manager](https://github.com/nvm-sh/nvm#installing-and-updating) (this is what `.nvmrc` is for)
     ```sh
     nvm install
     nvm use
     ```
-4. Install `yarn` globally:
+5. Install `yarn` globally:
     ```sh
     npm install --global yarn
     ```
-5. Install dependencies:
+6. Install dependencies:
     ```sh
     yarn
     ```
-6. Install `vercel` globally:
+7. [Sign up](https://vercel.com/signup) for a free vercel account.
+You need to import your fork of the dual power github repo into vercel.
+Deploy to vercel from the command line with:
     ```sh
-    yarn global add vercel
+    npx vercel
     ```

 ### Alternative setup with Nix